Les Schneider: Gemini 8

 Les Schneider's most significant professional achievement occurred on March 16, 1966.
-He and his 10-man sea rescue crew aboard Naha Rescue One (a DC-4 aircraft) were on emergency alert to rescue the Gemini 8 capsule containing Neil Armstrong and David Scott in case of an emergency re-entry.
+He and his 10-man sea rescue crew aboard Naha Rescue One (a C-54 Skymaster aircraft) were on emergency alert to rescue the Gemini 8 capsule containing Neil Armstrong and David Scott in case of an emergency re-entry.

 Mechanical problems forced Armstrong to do just that: he had to perform an emergency re-entry into the East China Sea.
 Schneider was the pilot who saw the descent of the capsule; three pararescuers jumped from his plane and attached a flotation collar.

 Although not as well known as the Apollo 13 rescue, the Gemini 8 rescue proved to have great importance, since it was Armstrong who would be the one to first step onto the moon.